ivkos/Pushbullet-for-PHP/README.md

   $p = new PushBullet('YOUR_API_KEY');

-  #### LIST OF DEVICES ####
-  #### These methods return arrays containing device definitions, or NULL if there are no devices.
-  #### Use them to get 'device_iden' which is a unique ID for every device and is used with push methods below.

-  // Print an array containing all available devices (including other people's devices shared with you). print_r($p->getDevices());

-  // Print an array with your own devices print_r($p->getMyDevices());
+  #### Get methods

+  // Print the definitions for your own devices.
+Useful for getting the 'iden' for using with the push methods. print_r($p->getDevices());

-  // Print an array with devices shared with you print_r($p->getSharedDevices());
+  // Print the definitions for contacts/devices shared with you.
+Useful for getting 'iden', too. print_r($p->getContacts());

-  #### PUSHING TO A SINGLE DEVICE ####
-  #### Methods return TRUE on success, or throw an exception on failure.
+  // Print information about your Pushbullet account print_r($p->getUserInformation());

+  // Print a list of sent push notifications, modified after 1400441645 unix time print_r($p->getPushHistory(1400441645));

+  #### Push methods

+  // Push to email me@example.com a note with a title 'Hey!' and a body 'It works!'
+  $p->pushNote('me@example.com', 'Hey!', 'It works!');

   // Push to device s2GBpJqaq9IY5nx a note with a title 'Hey!' and a body 'It works!'
   $p->pushNote('s2GBpJqaq9IY5nx', 'Hey!', 'It works!');

+  // Push to device gXVZDd2hLY6TOB1 a link with a title 'ivkos at GitHub', a URL 'https://github.com/ivkos' and body 'Pretty useful.'
+  $p->pushLink('gXVZDd2hLY6TOB1', 'ivkos at GitHub', 'https://github.com/ivkos', 'Pretty useful.');

-  // Push to device a91kkT2jIICD4JH a Google Maps address with a title 'Google HQ' and an address '1600 Amphitheatre Parkway'
+  // Push to device a91kkT2jIICD4JH a Google Maps address with a name 'Google HQ' and an address '1600 Amphitheatre Parkway'
   $p->pushAddress('a91kkT2jIICD4JH', 'Google HQ', '1600 Amphitheatre Parkway');

   // Push to device qVNRhnXxZzJ95zz a to-do list with a title 'Shopping List' and items 'Milk' and 'Butter'
   $p->pushList('qVNRhnXxZzJ95zz', 'Shopping List', array('Milk', 'Butter'));

-  // Push to device 0PpyWzARDK0w6et the file '../pic.jpg'.
+  // Push to device 0PpyWzARDK0w6et the file '../pic.jpg' of MIME type image/jpeg
   // Method accepts absolute and relative paths.
+  $p->pushFile('0PpyWzARDK0w6et', '../pic.jpg', 'image/jpeg');
+  // If the MIME type argument is omitted, an attempt to guess it will be made.
   $p->pushFile('0PpyWzARDK0w6et', '../pic.jpg');

-  // Push to device gXVZDd2hLY6TOB1 a link with a title 'ivkos at GitHub' and a URL 'https://github.com/ivkos'
-  $p->pushLink('gXVZDd2hLY6TOB1', 'ivkos at GitHub', 'https://github.com/ivkos');

-  #### PUSHING TO MULTIPLE DEVICES ####

-  // Push to all available devices
+  #### Pushing to multiple devices
-  $p->pushNote('all', 'Some title', 'Some text');

-  // Push to all of your own devices
+  // Push to all of your own devices, if you set the first argument to NULL or an empty string
-  $p->pushList('my', 'Buy these', array('PHP for Dummies', 'New charger'));

-  // Push to all devices shared with you
-  $p->pushAddress('shared', "Let's meet here", 'The Lake, Central Park, NY');

-  // Push to multiple devices defined by their IDs
-  // When pushing to multiple device IDs, some of them might fail.
-If so, an exception saying
-  // which devices have failed will be thrown.
-If a device ID isn't in the message, it means push is successful.
-  $p->pushLink(array('5ZUC8hKOqLU0Jv7', 'SwZLKGn6M0fe7tO', 'tc7JSzKJLGLcKII'), 'Check this out!', 'http://youtu.be/dQw4w9WgXcQ');
-}
+  $p->pushNote(NULL, 'Some title', 'Some text');
+  $p->pushNote('', 'Some title', 'Some text');

+  #### Delete methods

+  // Delete the push notification with the 'iden' specified
+  $p->deletePush('a91kkT2jIICD4JH');

+  // Delete the device with the 'iden' specified
+  $p->deleteDevice('s2GBpJqaq9IY5nx');

+  // Delete the contact with the 'iden' specified
+  $p->deleteContact('0PpyWzARDK0w6et');
-catch (PushBulletException $e) {
+} catch (PushBulletException $e) {
   // Exception handling
   die($e->getMessage());
 }